vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/6_appendices/A_Math_and_Equations.md

 In the previous section, we only dealt with integer powers, so that we could write out 34 as 3.3.3.3.
 How would we possibly write 31.7?
 Yet it is mathematically well defined.
 A calculator has no trouble.
 We can get a hint from Eq.
 A.8.
 Consider, for example, 52.
 52. We know that we can just add the exponents, which in this case add to a tidy 1, meaning that the answer is just 5.
 Therefore we interpret 5 as the square root of 5, since multiplying it by itself yields 5.
 So we can re-express our familiar friend as a fractional power:

 [^21]: Note that some care must be exercised in selecting the example.
-For instance, pick- ing both exponents as 2 would leave some ambiguity: is the result of 4 2 + 2, 2 x 2, or 22?
+For instance, picking both exponents as 2 would leave some ambiguity: is the result of 4 2 + 2, 2 x 2, or 22?

-[^22]: Think of the exponent as how many in- stances of a number are multiplied together in a chain, implicitly all multiplied by 1.
-If we have zero instances of the number, then the implicit 1 is all we have left in the mul- tiplication.
+[^22]: Think of the exponent as how many instances of a number are multiplied together in a chain, implicitly all multiplied by 1.
+If we have zero instances of the number, then the implicit 1 is all we have left in the multiplication.
 In other words, 1 is the starting point for all multiplications, just like zero is the starting point for all additions. x2 = √x.
 (A.10)
 In principle, then, we could approach 31.7 by taking the tenth-root of 3 and raising it to 17th power: 31.7 = (3)17 = 30.